seedaholic.com

 Whether you are into the culinary arts or edible landscapes, you may want to put this plant at the top of your list.
 Chosen by the RHS as one of the top plants of the last 200 years, Cardoons are aristocrats in both the ornamental and the vegetable world.

 If you're an adventurous gardener, cook, or gastronome, then you'll want to grow cardoons.
-Besides being a dramatic statement in your flower border. it will bring to you a flavour that is truly unique in the vegetable world.
+In summer, tall flower stems which are topped with large blue-violet blooms.
+A dramatic statement in the flower border and a flavour that is truly unique in the vegetable world.
 Organic Seeds.
-RHS AGM.
-Organic Seed.

 Dandelion, Clockflower, Tell-The-Time, Blowball, Puffball, Priests Crown